AdrianArnaiz/AdrianArnaiz/content/awards/index.md

 #### 💡 [London Geometry and Machine Learning Summer School 2024](https://www.logml.ai/)
 {{< spoiler text="2024 - *London Geometry and Machine Learning Summer School 2024*" >}}
 > 💡 *I have been selected to attend the LOGML 2024.
-Selected to take part as a contributor in the project: "GNNs for Relational Databases" with [Joshua Robinson](https://uk.linkedin.com/in/joshua-robinson-0a8315131)*
+Worked in the project: "GNNs for Relational Databases" with [Joshua Robinson](https://uk.linkedin.com/in/joshua-robinson-0a8315131)*
 {{< /spoiler >}}

 <div style="height:1px"></div>